devaultcrypto/devault/doc/build-osx.md

 Uncheck everything except Qt Creator during the installation process.

 1. Make sure you installed everything through Homebrew mentioned above
-2. Do a proper ./configure --enable-debug
-3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
+2. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "devault-qt" as project name, enter src/qt as location
+3. Enter "devault-qt" as project name, enter src/qt as location
-5. Leave the file selection as it is
+4. Leave the file selection as it is
-6. Confirm the "summary page"
+5. Confirm the "summary page"
-7. In the "Projects" tab select "Manage Kits..."
+6. In the "Projects" tab select "Manage Kits..."
-8. Select the default "Desktop" kit and select "Clang (x86 64bit in /usr/bin)" as compiler
+7. Select the default "Desktop" kit and select "Clang (x86 64bit in /usr/bin)" as compiler
-9. Select LLDB as debugger (you might need to set the path to your installation)
+8. Select LLDB as debugger (you might need to set the path to your installation)
-10. Start debugging with Qt Creator
+9. Start debugging with Qt Creator

 Notes
 -----

-* Tested on OS X 10.11 through 10.14 on 64-bit Intel processors only.
+* Tested on OS X 10.11 through 10.15 on 64-bit Intel processors only.
 * Building with downloaded Qt binaries is not officially supported.